autowarefoundation/autoware-launch-gui/README.md

 4. Adding the necessary parameters, and any extra parameters you'd like to include in your launch command.
 5. Launch Autoware

-- Separately, you can also edit config param yaml files located in the `src/launcher/autoware_launch/autoware_launch/config` folder.
+6. Separately, you can also edit config param yaml files located in the `src/launcher/autoware_launch/autoware_launch/config` folder.

-## Features
+## WIP

 - [x] Launch Autoware with Custom Parameters depending on the selected launch file
 - [x] Kill Autoware Processes
 - [x] Edit Config Params YAML Files
 - [x] View Current CPU/Memory Usage
 - [x] Save and Load Most used Autoware Launch Profiles
+- [x] View Autoware Logs in Real Time with ability to search with highliting (INFO, WARN, DEBUG, ERROR, by component)
+- [x] Launch Calibration Tools with Custom Parameters
+- [x] Play bag files (.db3, .mcap) with custom parameters(flags)
+- [x] See bag file info
+- [x] Record bag files (.db3, .mcap) with custom parameters(flags)
+- [x] View Topic List and Topic Types
+- [x] View Topic Echo Output
+- [x] Save and Load most used Profiles with your autoware directories and launch files...
+- [x] use SSH to launch autoware on a remote machine with custom parameters

 ## Contributing